anuket-project/anuket-specifications/doc/gov/chapters/chapter02.md

 - **Guide To Getting Started**

-  - **How do I start the process of joining?** Onboarding starts as soon as you submit a request to join CNTT via email to cntt-gov@lists.opnfv.org.
+  - **How do I start the process of becoming a participant?** Onboarding starts as soon as you submit a request to join CNTT via email to cntt-gov@lists.opnfv.org.
+You will receive additional information such as links to the CNTT Getting Started wiki and additional onboarding materials.

   - **How long will it take to onboard?** The onboarding process will take approximately one hour of your time initially.